 - 2013-01 Use of Sky Lanterns Prohibited (PDF)

 - 2015-01 NFPA13R Fire Flow Reduction Criteria (PDF)

 - 2016-1 Regulation for Small Insulated Carbon Dioxide Systems (PDF)

 - 2021-01 Installation of Private Underground Water Service Mains and Fire Hydrants (PDF)

 - Turnaround time for clearances is a minimum of 10 business days.
 Time may be longer depending on current case load(s) and project size(s).

 - The Informational items and forms listed that reference the 2012 IFC are being updated as time permits.

-- Mobile Food Preparation Vehicle Permitting and Inspection Information (PDF)
+- Food Truck Permitting and Inspection Information MAP (PDF)

 Site Planning and Development